 The State Hazard Mitigation Plan (SHMP) identifies hazards and guides the implementation of hazard mitigation measures intended to eliminate or reduce the effects of future disasters that might impact Louisiana.
 The plan is reviewed annually.
-For more information, visit getagameplan.org/ planMitigate.htm.
+For more information, visit https://getagameplan.org/make-a-plan/mitigation-plan/